by Nikki Stephens and Rhonda Aghamalian

 (former) Arlington Visitors Center

-Note: A large part of the area where we are located once was near-or-on location of the Arlington Downs horse track in the 1920s and 30s.
+Note: A large part of the area where this is located once was near the location of the Arlington Downs horse track in the 1920s and 30s.

 FORT WORTH